moonslayers/issue-scout-agent/README.md

 - 📝 **Technical plan generation** — Detailed plans with affected files, implementation steps, and considerations
 - 💬 **Command support** — Interact with the agent using commands in issue comments
 - 🔄 **Plan updates** — `/update` command re-investigates and updates the original plan comment
-- 🤖 **Multi-provider** — Supports OpenAI, Anthropic, and custom OpenAI-compatible endpoints
+- 🤖 **Multi-provider** — Supports OpenAI, Anthropic, and any OpenAI-compatible endpoint
 - 🛠️ **Tool use** — The agent uses tools to explore code:
   - `listDir` — List files in a directory
   - `readFile` — Read file content (smart head/tail truncation)